Please email firstname.lastname@example.org to suggest words to be added to the glossary.

-A procedure by which a party gives up civil proceedings or an appeal
+This is a procedure by which a party gives up civil proceedings or an appeal.

 This is a court disposal that can be used in certain circumstances where a person has been convicted of, or pleaded guilty to, an offence.
 It can be imposed instead of a sentence (or in summary cases instead of a conviction) discharging the person absolutely.
 This means no penalty is imposed, and in summary cases no conviction is recorded.